rhelmot/CelesteRandomizer/docs/metadata.md

         Kind: inout
 ```

 A subroom entry is identical to a normal room entry, except that it does not contain any subrooms.
 We assign the right hole to the main subroom and the two left holes to the left subroom.
-We then create an InternalEdge linking the main subroom to the left subroom, and say that you need one dash to cross the gap in either direction.
+We then create an InternalEdge linking the main subroom to the left subroom, and say that you need one dash to cross the gap to the left, and no dashes to cross it to the right.

 This syntax is a bit bulky for simple cases, so there is a simpler mechanism that you can use when a room only has exactly two non-none-kind holes: